dealpath/redtrack/README.md

 RedTrack depends on a number of AWS resources to be provisioned and configured.
 These are:

 ###### 1) Redshift cluster
-This has to be done manually via the [Redshift AWS console](https://console.aws.amazon.com/redshift/home)
+This is done manually via the [Redshift AWS console](https://console.aws.amazon.com/redshift/home)

 ###### 2) Redshift Database
 You have to make sure the configuration parameter ```redshift_dbname``` has a corresponding database in redshift, otherwise loading events will fail.
 By default, your Redshift Cluster will have a database when you create the cluster.
 You can create additional databases using ```psql``` and using the ```CREATE DATABASE``` command.